Ceterai/Ceterai.github.io/MyEnternia/Wiki/Gheablade/README.md

 - You've just picked up an alta weapon, or an "energy tool", as they call it.
 According to my database, these usually have an extended set of features.
 I suggest reading its description.

+## Parameters

+### Gheaflux

+**WIP**.
+A sequence of 3 light strikes.
+Hold to perform a Heavy Slash.
+Enters a charged state every 10 seconds, making next 4 hits deal bonus [electric](https://ceterai.github.io/MyEnternia/Wiki/Tags/Electric) damage.
+Each piece of gheatsyn in proximity starts to slowly resonate with the blade of the tool...

 ## Sources

 Found naturally in containers: